wellyshen/react-cool-form/docs/getting-started/form-state.md

 If we didn't initialize the default value of a field via the [defaultValues option](../api-reference/use-form#defaultvalues) of the `useForm`.
 The `select` method will lose the value.
 Because the method is called before the field's initial render.
 For such cases, we can provide an alternative default value for the `select` method to return as below:

+> 💡 If you need to refer to the status of a [conditional field](../examples/conditional-fields), we recommend to use React state instead.

 ```js
 import { useForm } from "react-cool-form";